Susmita1703/Power-BI-Project-for-Revenue-Optimization/README.md

 ## Raw data 📂
 utilized for this project can be accessed here: [Dirty Dataset](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/Online%20Retail.xlsx)

-**successfully cleaned 9.23% of the data and performed feature engineering by adding new columns.I utilized DAX (Data Analysis Expressions) to create new columns, demonstrating my proficiency in advanced data manipulation techniques.
+**successfully cleaned 9.23% of the data and performed feature engineering also utilized DAX (Data Analysis Expressions) to create new columns, demonstrating my proficiency in advanced data manipulation techniques.
 Click here to see the**
 ## cleaned dataset ✨: [Cleaned Dataset](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/onlinr%20store%20cleaned%20data%20.zip)